Last Updated on August 10, 2020 by JaimeSays

 The worst part of a rainy day is trying to find something to do without being overrun by crowds.
 It’s not a great day to go on a walking tour either.
 Finding places to go on a rainy day in Chicago is no different.
 Movie theatres are out of the question, and major museums and attractions may have lines for hours.
 It’s one of the burdens of living in a city: world-renowned exhibitions and museums always find an audience, no matter what the season.

 Don’t let anxiety-inducing hordes threaten to keep you at home.
 Instead, take a peek at some alternatives to mainstay rainy day activities in Chicago.
 You may even luck out with last minute tickets to some theatre.
-With easier access and fewer people than the most popular attractions, these sights are sure to add up to a great rainy day of exploration.
+With easier access and fewer people than the most popular attractions, these sights are sure to add up to a great rainy day activity.